Katy ISD Textbooks Frequently Asked Questions (FAQs)

 My child does not have Internet access at home.
 How do we access Canvas, online homework assignments, and online textbooks?

 There are many ways for students to access the Internet.
 School libraries have iPads and hotspots available for students to check-out if they do not have access at home.
 In addition, parents have an option to sign up with the Internet Essentials Program https://www.internetessentials.com/ which offers a reduced rate for Internet, low cost computers, free classes and tutorials.
 Another option to access online resources is through school and public libraries.
+Katy ISD has compiled a list of resources for students, parents and staff for Low Cost Internet Options.

 My child does not have access to a smart device.
 What are our options?